DamianStanger/node-service-host/readme.md

 maybe sending out these nothing to do messages would not be a good idea, rather do nothing until the time needed
 #### Health check messages
-How can we get this into the normal source. maybe a transformer stream that also injects extra messages into the pipe? would this be on a every 10 messages you send a healthcheck type of thing, or every 60 seconds?
+How can we get this into the normal source. maybe a transformer stream that also injects extra messages into the pipe? would this be on a every 10 messages you send a healthcheck type of thing, or every 60 seconds? also send on this message statistics about the throughput in the last minute.
+Send this message to a writer (in the first place console, but also SNS, allow it to be configurable).
+I see this as a handler that is always present and is setup to handle the control messages.